Lucy Drummond 12 hour Danceathon

 Tics come in two forms.
 Motor tics are physical movements the person simply cannot control, things like blinking, jerking the head, shrugging the shoulders, or making facial grimaces.
 Vocal tics are sounds, which might be throat clearing, sniffing, grunting, or in some cases words and phrases.
 To be diagnosed with Tourette's Syndrome a person needs to have had both motor and vocal tics over a period of time.
 Some people also experience what are known as complex tics, where movements or words are more involved, such as jumping, touching objects repeatedly, or saying whole sentences out of nowhere.

 That is why what Lucy is doing matters so much.
-Raising money and raising awareness go hand in hand, and every pound donated to Tourette's Action UK helps real people live a little more freely.
+The money helps.
+So does getting more people to understand the condition instead of gawping at it, and every pound donated to Tourette's Action UK lets real people live a little more freely.

 Lucy never ceases to amaze us!
-Please do consider sponsoring her using the QR code on the poster or at the retiring collection this coming weekend.
+Please do consider sponsoring her and Ollie using the QR code on the poster or at the retiring collection this coming weekend.
 Every pound makes a real difference!